Air Handler Equipment DDC Controllers | HVAC Control

 Air Handler Components 3 – Hot water coils inside of air handler units combine a boiler system or a special capacity hot water heater and forced air to provide forced-air heating.
 The concept is simple and used a lot in commercial and some in residential.
 Commercial systems almost exclusively use a boiler to provide hot water to the hot water coil inside the air handler unit while the residential systems use mainly special capacity hot water heaters to provide hot water to the hot water coil inside the air handler unit.
 On a call for heat a pump is energized to begin the circulation of hot water from the heating source to the coil.
 The air handler unit blower motor energizes and air begins to move across the coil.
 Heat is exchanged from the hot water coil to the air and the air is delivered to its appropriate destination through the ductwork.

-Pricing New Air Conditioner – We get emails on a regular basis asking us about prices for a new air conditioner, heat pump system, boilers, and other types of HVAC systems.
-This article addresses those questions and why it is nearly impossible to give anyone an estimate for a new system through email or forum without first looking at the house and other factors involved with giving someone a price. (more…)
+Pricing New Air Conditioner – We get emails on a regular basis asking us about prices.
+Prices for a new air conditioner, heat pump system, boilers, and other types of HVAC systems.
+This article addresses those questions and why it is nearly impossible to give anyone an estimate.
+Estimates for new systems are nearly impossible through email or forum.
+Someone needs to first look at the house and other factors involved with giving someone a price. (more…)

 Air Conditioner Condensate Problems – It is important for air conditioning preventive maintenance to be performed on your system to avoid problems.
 Condensation water leaking near the air handling unit can be avoided with proper air conditioning repair and preventive maintenance.
 Normally this is a very simple problem that can be fixed in less than 30 minutes.
 Here is a list of what can cause water around the outside of the air conditioning air handler unit.